Mayur-Kyatham/SignoSpeak-_Bridging_the_gap/README.md

 "SignoSpeak: Bridging the Gap" is a groundbreaking software project designed to revolutionize communication for the hearing-impaired community.
-This innovative system provides real-time sign language to text conversion, effectively breaking down the barriers that often hinder effective dialogue.
+This innovative system provides real-time sign language-to-text conversion, effectively breaking down the barriers that often hinder effective dialogue.
 Beyond simple text conversion, "SignoSpeak" takes communication to a whole new level by recognizing and interpreting various gestures and emojis, allowing users to convey their thoughts and emotions more expressively.